rossurbina/Climate_Data/README.md

 ## Data Visualization (Tableau)

 For all charts, I merged a dataset with region & income level of each country and created parameters & filters, so the viewer can filter on income level, region, & country in the dashboard.
 The following charts were created.
-Here is the link to the Tableau Dashboard: https://public.tableau.com/app/profile/ross.urbina/viz/GlobalClimateVisualizationProject/Dashboard1
+Here is the link to the [Tableau Dashboard](https://public.tableau.com/app/profile/ross.urbina/viz/GlobalClimateVisualizationProject/Dashboard1)

 •	Avg country temperature change by Income level